tztechno/tz_language/00_english.md

 ```
 ---
 ```
-83-year-old man's car crashes into supermarket: ``I stepped on the accelerator by mistake''
+83-year-old man's car crashes into supermarket: "I stepped on the accelerator by mistake"
 ```
 ---
 ```